great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_metadata_stores.md

 AZURE_STORAGE_CONNECTION_STRING: "DefaultEndpointsProtocol=https;EndpointSuffix=core.windows.net;AccountName=<YOUR-STORAGE-ACCOUNT-NAME>;AccountKey=<YOUR-STORAGE-ACCOUNT-KEY==>"
 ```

-To learn more about the additional options for configuring the ``config_variables.yml`` file, or additional environment variables, see [How to configure credentials](../../setup/configuring_data_contexts/how_to_configure_credentials.md)
+To learn more about the additional options for configuring the ``config_variables.yml`` file, or additional environment variables, see [Manage credentials](/core/installation_and_setup/manage_credentials.md)

 ### Identify your Validation Results Store